 \section{Conclusion and Open Problems}

-In this paper we gave algorithms to accurately solve the private allocation problem when bidders have gross substitute valuations.
+In this paper we gave algorithms to accurately solve the private allocation problem when bidders have gross substitute valuations, achieving joint differential privacy when the supply of each good is growing at least logarithmically in the number of agents.
 Our results are qualitatively tight: it is not possible to strengthen our approach to standard differential privacy (from joint differential privacy), nor is it possible to solve even max-matching problems to non-trivial accuracy under joint differential privacy with constant supply.
-Moreover, our approach cannot be pushed any further: our algorithm fundamentally relies on computing Walrasian equilibrium prices for the underlying market, and such prices are not guaranteed to exist for valuation functions beyond the gross substitutes class.
-This does not mean that the allocation problem cannot be solved for more general valuation functions, only that fundamentally new ideas would be needed.
+Moreover, it is not clear how to extend our approach to more general valuations: our algorithm fundamentally relies on computing Walrasian equilibrium prices for the underlying market, and such prices are not guaranteed to exist for valuation functions beyond the gross substitutes class.
+This does not mean that the allocation problem cannot be solved for more general valuation functions---rather, new ideas seem to be needed.

-Along with \citet{kearns-largegame} and other works in the joint privacy model, our work adds compelling evidence that substantially more is possible under the relaxation of \emph{joint} differential privacy, as compared to the standard notion of differential privacy.
-For both the allocation problem studied here and the equilibrium computation problem studied in \citet{kearns-largegame}, non-trivial results are impossible under differential privacy, while strong results can be derived under joint-differential privacy.
-Characterizing the power of joint differential privacy, as compared to the standard differential privacy, continues to be a fascinating direction for future work.
+Along with \citet{kearns-largegame} and other works in the joint privacy model, our work adds compelling evidence that substantially more is possible under the relaxation of \emph{joint} differential privacy compared to the standard notion of differential privacy.
+For both the allocation problem studied here, and the equilibrium computation problem studied in \citet{kearns-largegame}, non-trivial results are impossible under differential privacy while strong results can be derived under joint-differential privacy.
+Characterizing the power of joint differential privacy, compared to standard differential privacy, is a fascinating direction for future work.

 More specifically, in this paper we achieved joint differential privacy via the {\em billboard lemma}: we showed that the allocation given to each player can be derived as a deterministic function only of 1) a differentially private message revealed to all players, and 2) their own private data.
 However, this isn't necessarily the only way to achieve joint differential privacy.
 How much further does the power of joint differential privacy extend beyond the billboard model?